damselfly

 Activate

-Match needs to funding sources and trigger anticipatory financing before suffering compounds.
+Connect analyzed needs to funding sources and anticipatory financing mechanisms before suffering compounds.

 04 — Mobilize